Greg Taylor (Scottish footballer): International career

-Selected for the U21 squad in the 2018 Toulon Tournament, the team lost to Turkey under-21s in a penalty-out and finished fourth.
+The under-21 squad took part in the 2018 Toulon Tournament and Taylor was again part of the squad; Scotland lost to Turkey under-21s in a penalty-out and finished fourth.

 Taylor was named in the full Scotland squad for UEFA Euro 2020 qualifying fixtures in June 2019; he remained on the bench in the home game against Cyprus at Hampden Park.
 After captain Andy Robertson picked up an injury, Taylor debuted at left-back against the world's top-ranked team, Belgium on 11 June, and played the full match in Brussels as Scotland lost 3–0.
 Manager Steve Clarke hailed Taylor's debut as "excellent".

-He then played in the next two games, on 16 and 19 November, winning against Kazakhstan and Cyprus.
-His performances were praised especially for his link up play with left sided Celtic team mate, James Forrest.
+He then played in the next two games, on 16 and 19 November, wins against Kazakhstan and Cyprus.
+His performances were praised, especially for his link-up play with Celtic teammate, James Forrest, on the left flank.

 Personal life

 Taylor was born in Greenock and raised in nearby Gourock, attending Clydeview Academy.
-His younger brother Ally plays for Alloa Athletic, and made his first team debut in February 2020 while Greg was playing for their opponents Celtic.
+His younger brother Ally Taylor is also a footballer, and made his first team debut for Kilmarnock in February 2020 while Greg was playing for their opponents Celtic.